 Adjudication: The legal review and determination of a case in a court of law.
 In criminal cases, a juvenile who is convicted of a sexual offense is deemed "adjudicated."
 An adult convicted of a similar offense is deemed "convicted."
 An adult can be adjudicated with an Imposition of Legal Disability.
 "Adjudication" means a determination by the court that it has been proven beyond a reasonable doubt that the juvenile has committed a delinquent act or that a juvenile has pled guilty to committing a delinquent act.
-In addition, when a previous conviction must be pled and proven as an element of an offense or for purposes of sentence enhancement, "adjudication" means "conviction" (refer to section 19-1-103, C.R.S.).

-Approved Supervisor: A person who is authorized to supervise the sex offender's contact with a specified child or children per 5.760.
-This person is an individual who has met the criteria described in 5.771-5.775, has been approved by the community supervision team

-(CST), and has signed the approved supervisor contract.
+In addition, when a previous conviction must be pled and proven as an element of an offense or for purposes of sentence enhancement, "adjudication" means "conviction" (refer to section 19-1- specified child or children per 5.760.
+This person is an individual who has met the criteria described in 5.771-5.775, has been approved by the community supervision team (CST), and has signed the approved supervisor contract.